Stjepan Hauser: 2CELLOS

 Under the name 2CELLOS, Hauser and Šulić recorded an album with Sony Music Entertainment, which was released in July 2011.

 In January 2012, they appeared as the special musical guests on Fox's hit TV series Glee where they performed "Smooth Criminal" in the Michael Jackson tribute episode.
 This was the first time that an instrumental duo had performed on the show in this guest spot.
 2CELLOS' arrangement of the song, which featured actors Grant Gustin and Naya Rivera, debuted at #10 on the Billboard Hot 100 Digital Songs Chart and landed their debut album in the Top 100.

 In late 2012 and early 2013, a second 2CELLOS album, In2ition, was released.

 After the release of the second album, Hauser spent several years touring, either as a member of 2CELLOS or with Elton John.
 A third album was released in early 2015 called Celloverse, just prior to a 38-city US tour.

 From 2014 through 2016, Hauser performed with Oliver Dragojević on at least five occasions, including the 2014 Split Festival, with Luka Šulić appearing briefly to join them, in free concerts in Rakalj and on Korčula, also in 2014, and as a guest at 2CELLOS' 5th anniversary free concert in Tomislav Square in Zagreb in 2016.
 His final performance in Las Vegas with Elton John was in October 2015.

 2CELLOS' fourth album, Score, a collection of movie music, was recorded with the London Symphony Orchestra and released in 2017.
 The first live performance was held in December 2016, at the Sydney (Australia) Opera House and is available on DVD.
 2CELLOS' fifth album, Let There Be Cello, was released in 2018.

 After 2CELLOS' 2019 US tour, the duo took a one-year break, to work on solo classical albums for Sony Music and to tour individually.

+The 2022 Dedicated World Tour was 2CELLOS' farewell tour.